MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 #### Subnets in the `East US 2` development network (`VNET-DEV-EUS2`)

-The Development VNet is used by the development team as a production pilot area.
+The development VNet is used by the development team as a production pilot area.
 It has three subnets.

 | Subnet | CIDR | Addresses | In subnet |
 | --- | --- | --- | --- |